davidleowells/Healthcare-Dashboard/README.md

 > **Synthetic claims dashboard:** This project uses a synthetic/illustrative claims environment for portfolio demonstration (no real patient data).

+## Note on Values (Synthetic Data)
+The underlying dataset is **synthetically generated**, so absolute spend and utilization levels may not match real-world benchmarks.
+The intent is to demonstrate **analytics workflow and metric logic**—data modeling, slicer-consistent KPIs (e.g., PMPM), and drilldown behavior—rather than to present calibrated financial results.

 ## Screenshots
 ### Overview
 ![Overview](Overview.png)